Afghan cuisine: Doogh

-Eating habits

 Sub-cuisines

 While Afghans have a common cuisine, certain ethnicities form sub-variations of it.

 Pashtun cuisine

 Pashtuns are the largest ethnic group of Afghanistan, constituting about 42% of the country's total population.
-A major dish in Pashtun culture are Rosh (cooked lamb and mutton with no spices) and Sohbat, found at traditional gatherings and events.
+A major dish in Pashtun culture are rosh (cooked lamb and mutton with no spices) and sohbat, found at traditional gatherings and events.
 Other major Pashtun dishes include lamb-skewered sajji and chapli kebab.
-The name dampukht stands for steamed meat, and Khaddi kebab is the Afghan shashlik, which is grilled on an open fire, on a spit.
+The name dampukht stands for steamed meat, and khaddi kebab is the Afghan shashlik, which is grilled on an open fire, on a spit.

-Although it differs from region to region, Pashtun cuisine is meat-heavy and often includes caramelized rice.
+Although it differs between regions, Pashtun cuisine is meat-heavy and often includes caramelized rice.
 For example, the dish known as bolani in the north and east is often called borogyen in the south and west of Afghanistan.

-Common summer beverages include shlombeh, also known in Persian as doogh, a drink consisting of liquid yogurt, mint, and bedreng (Afghan cucumber).
+Common summer beverages include shlombeh, a drink consisting of liquid yogurt, mint, and cucumber.
 Sherbet is an ice-sugared cold drink.
-Sheer yakh is a sweet ice-like product, literally translating to "cold milk".
+Sher yakh is a sweet ice-like product.